Vmlweb/MEAN-Angular/README.md

 gulp
 ```

-Press `control + c` to stop and exit the development server.
+Use `control + c` to stop and exit the development server.

 Use the following to reset the development server database.